qpython-android/qpython3-toolchain/README.md

 # About

-QPython3-toolchain is a tools collection, helping you build QPython3's core from source code.
+QPython3-toolchain is a tools collection, helping you build QPython3's core from source code and QPython3's extensions like umpy / scipy / pandas / matplotlib / theano / keras / scikit-learn.

 Documentation is being sorted out.